• Welcome

 Friends of William Bartram I

-(MOST SOLD -- 4 individual animals remain available for $185 each - Great Horned Owl, Eastern Box Turtle, Myrtle Warbler and Black Bear)
+(MOST SOLD -- 3 individual animals remain available for $185 each - Great Horned Owl, Eastern Box Turtle, and Myrtle Warbler.

 Wool, recycled silk, handmade paper, wood crates, wet felted, needle felted